commerceblock/docs/source/twowp/index.rst

 To resolve issues with stuck transactions follow the instructions below:

 * Stop the CB node
-* Delete the mempool.dat file
+* Delete the "mempool.dat" file
-* Add -zapwallettxes=1 to the node configuration
+* Add `-zapwallettxes=1` to the node configuration
 * Restart the CB node
-* Re-submit claimethpegin with the correct information
+* Re-submit `claimethpegin` with the correct information

-An alternative option is to backup the wallet.dat file and create a new node, importing the previous wallet.
+An alternative option is to backup the "wallet.dat" file and create a new node, importing the previous wallet.

 To display network rejection messages for transactions the config option `-debug=net` can be added to the CB node.
 That should give some hints on why the claim peg-in transaction is rejected.